Return & Learn

 This session held on March 27, 2018 consisted of two financial advisors, Jake Millen '11 and Kelly Rindock '03, presenting on investment basics followed by a question and answer session.
 Jake is a Financial Advisor with Valor Independent Group.
 Kelly is the Vice President of Wealth Management and Branch Manager at Steel Valley Investment Group of Raymond James.
 Alumni learned how to make their money work for them!

-This session held on January 24, 2018 featured Brielle Popolla ’19, a Moravian College student, who found Bethlehem has a larger connection to American History than our community might have known.
+This session held on January 24, 2018 featured Brielle Popolla ’19, a Moravian University student, who found Bethlehem has a larger connection to American History than our community might have known.
 A variety of artifacts were displayed including connections to important historical figures such as Abraham Lincoln and Thomas Jefferson.